SDK

 // get balance of account

-const accountBalanceBefore = await wazero.balanceOf(account, account.address)
+const accountBalanceBefore = await wazero.balanceOf(account.address)

 console.log(accountBalanceBefore)